 “I tried to save our beautiful boy”

-“To very briefly clarify some of the most widely spread misconceptions,” a heartbroken Anna wrote on Instagram over the weekend following some confusion and even criticism of the grieving family by Instagram users.
+“To very briefly clarify some of the most widely spread misconceptions,” a heartbroken Anna wrote on Instagram after the tragedy, following some confusion and even criticism of the grieving family by Instagram users.

 “Yes, I of course tried to save our beautiful boy (including, but not only, undertaking CPR for 16 excruciating minutes until paramedics arrived), I was three feet away from Alby when the incident occurred and was by his side within seconds, the ball was larger than the 50c piece/film canister size-recommendation for toys given to young children, and the ball packaging states ‘not for children under three years’ – being only a few days away from turning 4, Alby was almost one year older than this advice.”